Analysis of A Spatially Inhomogeneous Stochastic Partial Differential Equation Epidemic Model: Concluding Remarks

 \subsection{Acknowledement}

 We are grateful to the editors and reviewer for the evaluation.
 Our special thanks go to the reviewer for the detailed comments and suggestions on an earlier version of the manuscript, which have much improved the paper.
+The research of D. Nguyen was supported in part by the National Science Foundation under grant DMS-1853467.
+The research of N. Nguyen and G. Yin was supported in part by the Army Research Office under grant W911NF-19-1-0176.

+The ms is accepted for publication by the Applied Probability Trust (http://www.appliedprobability.org) in Journal of Applied Probability 57.2 (June 2020).